6 Top Picks

 It seems that the factory regulator is not precisely calibrated, and you will get a discrepancy between how much argon you think you have left, and what you actually have left.

 Overall, this is a splendid machine, save for the regulator.
 AHP Alpha is still the best TIG welder for the money with an emphasis on versatility.
 It's no surprise since AHP is one of the best brands in the welding space.

-The Everlast PowerArc does not have quite as much power as the APH Alpha but is a fine welder.
+The Everlast PowerArc does not have quite as much power as the APH Alpha but is a fine welder with great controls.

-This machine operates at peak 140 amps, but has incredible arc control, making it perfect for very fine welds.
+This unit operates at peak 140 amps, but has incredible arc control, making it perfect for very fine welds.

 The welder has an automated hot start, which disables the electrode and prevents it from sticking and ruining your weld.

 It is one of the lightest and the most portable welders on the market so is perfectly placed as the best tig welder for home use.

 Unfortunately, the welder is a DC only.

-That being said, you will not be able to do very fine welding on aluminum, but for steel, it is more than capable of delivering high-quality welds.
+That being said, you will not be able to do a great job welding aluminum, but for steel, it is more than capable of delivering high-quality welds.

-If you’re planning on doing fine welds on steel, then Everlast PowerArc is your machine.
+If you’re planning on doing fine welds on steel and want portability, then Everlast PowerArc is your machine.